nzoschke/gomesh/Readme.md

 }
 ```

-We can start all the service proxy and mesh:
+We can start all the service proxy and mesh services / sidecars:

 ```shell
 $ make dc-up-proxy